microsoft/api-guidelines/Guidelines.md

 See: https://docs.microsoft.com/en-us/azure/architecture/best-practices/transient-faults

 ### 14.6.
 Handling callers that ignore Retry-After headers
-Ideally, 429 and 503 returns are so low cost that even clients that retry immediately can be handled.
+Ideally, 429 and 503 returns are such a low cost that even clients that retry immediately can be handled.
-In these cases, if possible the service team should make an effort to contact or fix the client.
+In these cases, if possible, the service team should make an effort to contact or fix the client.
 If it is a known partner, a bug or incident should be filed.
-In extreme cases it may be necessary to use DoS style protections such as blocking the caller.
+In extreme cases, it may be necessary to use DoS style protections such as blocking the caller.

 ## 15. Push notifications via webhooks
 ### 15.1.
 Scope
-Services MAY implement push notifications via web hooks.
+Services MAY implement push notifications via webhooks.
 This section addresses the following key scenario:

 > Push notification via HTTP Callbacks, often called Web Hooks, to publicly-addressable servers.